-(3) On May 3, 2023, our Board of Directors approved an increase in the repurchase authorization amount under the Repurchase Program from \$500.0 million to \$1.0 billion and extended the program expiration date to December 2025.
-On February 13, 2024, our Board of Directors approved an increase in the repurchase authorization amount under the Repurchase Program from \$1.0 billion to \$1.75 billion.
+(3) On December 12, 2022, our Board of Directors authorized the repurchase of PBF Energy's Class A common stock.
+As further approved on February 13, 2024, the Repurchase Program currently allows for repurchases of up to \$1.75 billion and has a program expiration date of December 2025.
 These repurchases may be made from time to time through various methods, including open market transactions, block trades, accelerated share repurchases, privately negotiated transactions or otherwise, certain of which have been effected through Rule 10b5-1 plans.
 The timing and number of shares repurchased depended on a variety of factors, including price, capital availability, legal requirements, and economic and market conditions.
 We were not obligated to purchase any shares under the Repurchase Program, and repurchases could be suspended or discontinued at any time without prior notice.